-How much money do you save?
-With this deduction, you may claim twice the total foreign domestic worker levy paid in the previous year on one foreign domestic worker.
+How much money you save: With this deduction, you may claim twice the total foreign domestic worker levy paid in the previous year on one foreign domestic worker.
 For instance, in 2018 when the monthly levy was $265, an individual could have claimed $3,180 ($265 x 12).

 With an intention to reward families with children who are Singapore citizens, and encourage women to remain in the workforce after having children, the WMCR enables women to claim 15- 25% off their earned income (with an income relief cap of $80,000).

-- Is a working mother who is married, divorced or widowed;
+- Working mothers who are married, divorced or widowed;

-- Has taxable earned income from employment or through pensions, from trade or business, or through a profession or vocation. (taxable earned income is your total earned income less allowable expenses.)
+- Women with taxable earned income from employment or through pensions, from trade or business, or through a profession or vocation (taxable earned income is your total earned income less allowable expenses.);

-- Has maintained a child who is a Singapore Citizen as at 31 Dec 2018 and has satisfied all conditions under the Qualifying Child Relief (QCR) or Handicapped Child Relief (HCR).
+- Women who have maintained a child who is a Singapore Citizen as at 31 December 2020 and has satisfied all conditions under the Qualifying Child Relief (QCR) or Handicapped Child Relief (HCR).

-How much money do you save?
-Families can deduct $4,000 per child under Qualifying Child Relief, or $7,500 per child under Handicapped Child Relief.
+How much money you save: Families can deduct $4,000 per child under Qualifying Child Relief, or $7,500 per child under Handicapped Child Relief.
 Parents may claim one relief per child (not both), and a woman may claim up to $50,000 in combination with Working Mother’s Child Relief.

 Do your parents or in-laws help look after your kiddos?
 GCR is given to working mothers whose parents, grandparents, parents-in-law or grandparents-in-laws (including those of ex-spouses) take care of their children.